Understanding your health

 • Avoid any activity that significantly increases symptoms.

-• If your symptoms increase while doing light activities, you should rest until they decrease before resuming those activities.
+If your symptoms increase when doing light activities, you should rest until they decrease before resuming your light activities.

 You will have a complete assessment and a specific plan to follow with good exercises tailored to your condition.

-After a 24-hour period with no symptoms, gradually begin light cognitive activity for periods of 45 minutes, such as:
+After a 24-hour period without any symptoms, we gradually begin light cognitive activity for periods of 45 minutes:

 • Reading